Algebraic Magnetism: Pure magnets

 \pf Let $Y \in \{ X^N \subset X | N \in m (M) \}$ and let $E(Y) $ be the monoid defined in the statement, i.e. $E(Y)= \bigcap \big\{ N \in m (M) | X^N = Y \big\}$.
 By Proposition \ref{intersectioninfini}, we have $Y= X^{E(Y)}$.
 Let us prove that $E(Y)$ is a pure magnet.
 Let $L \in m (M) $ such that $X^L = X^{E(Y)} =Y $, by definition of $E(Y)$, we have $E(Y) \subset L$ and so $E(Y)$ is a pure magnet.
 It remains to prove that for all $N \in \mho (a)$ and all $Y \in \{ X^N \subset X | N \in m (M) \}$, we have $E(X^N)=N$ and $Y= X^{E(Y)}$.
 So let us first take $N \in \mho (a) $.
 It is obvious that $E(X^N) \subset N$.
 On an other hand, by Proposition \ref{intersectioninfini}, we have $X^N = X^{E(X^N)}$ and so $ N \subset E(X^N)$ because $N$ is a pure magnet.
 Now let us take $Y \in \{ X^N \subset X | N \in m (M) \}$, Proposition \ref{intersectioninfini} implies that $Y =X^{E(Y)}$. \xpf

 \theo Assume moreover that $X$ is finitely presented over $S$.
-Assume additionally that one of the following conditions is satisfied \begin{enumerate} \item $X$ is affine over $S$, \item $M$ is a group and there exists an $S$-affine strongly-FPR atlas for $X$ (e.g. the action is Zariski locally linearizable), \item add more as needded, \end{enumerate} then $\mho (a) $ is a finite poset. \xtheo
+Assume additionally that one of the following conditions is satisfied \begin{enumerate} \item $X$ is affine over $S$, \item $M$ is a group and there exists an $S$-affine strongly-FPR atlas for $X$ (e.g. the action is Zariski locally linearizable), \end{enumerate} then $\mho (a) $ is a finite poset. \xtheo